About Counselling

 3. Your mobile number.

-I will arrange a time to speak to you for the free initial 30 minute discussion, without obligation, in which you will have the opportunity to explain your reasons for seeking counselling and begin to discuss how the problems might be addressed.
-At this point we both have the opportunity to consider whether the counselling that I offer will match what you are seeking.
-If you decide to go forward, I will send information on how the counselling works and the GDPR policy and request your address and G.P. address (to be used solely in case of emergency).
+I will send you information on the counselling service and arrange a time to speak to you for the free initial 40 minute discussion, without obligation.
+You will have the opportunity to discuss your reasons for seeking counselling and begin to think together about how the problems might be addressed.
+At this point we both have the opportunity to consider whether the counselling that I offer will match what you are looking for.
+If you decide to go forward, I request your address and G.P. address (to be used solely in case of emergency)

 Counselling FAQs